Tammy Rose Surdam

 Details of Disappearance

-Tammy’s family reported her missing a few years after she disappeared.
-They no longer think she left on her own.
-She was close to her father at the time of her disappearance.
-He passed away in 1988, her sister out in another ad asking Tammy to attend the funeral but she never came to the funeral.
+Tammy’s family no longer believe she left on her own and fear she met with foul play.
+She was said to be close to her father at the time of her disappearance.
+He passed away in 1988.
+In an attempt to establish contact, her sister put in another ad asking Tammy to attend the funeral but she never came to the funeral or answered the ad.

 Investigators suspect that Tammy was the victim of a homicide.
-Her family died she was overly trusting and would get into a vehicle.
+Her family said she was overly trusting and would likely get into anyone’s vehicle.
 The primary suspect in Tammy’s case is Nathan D. Williams, a convicted child rapist.
-In 1975, Nathan killed Laura Michelle Dinwiddie, a volunteer social worker.
+In 1975 Nathan killed Laura Michelle Dinwiddie, a volunteer social worker.
 He was charged with killing her in December of 1996 but the charge was later dropped due to lack of evidence.
 He is still incarcerated for forcible rape and sodomy.

 In 1998, Williams was implicated and charged with the abduction and murder of Gina Brooks who vanished in 1989.
 Her body was never found and the charges were later dropped.
-Another man named Timothy Bellew was also charged with killing Gina but the charges were later dropped.
-He was convicted of lying to investigators about the location of Gina’s body.
+Another man named Timothy Bellew was also charged with killing Gina but the charges against him were also dropped.
+He was, however, convicted of lying to investigators about the location of Gina’s body after giving them false information about its whereabouts.

-Two witnesses came forward and claimed that Nathan admitted to abducting and killing a 12 year old girl from St. Charles, Missouri in 1979.
-He stated that he kidnapped the girl from Jefferson Street near a college and that he raped and stabbed the girl to death.
-He claimed her remains were buried in a rural area of St. Charles County.
-The girl is presumed to be Tammy because she was the only girl with that age to disappear from the area in 1979.
+Two witnesses later came forward and claimed that Nathan admitted to abducting and killing a twelve year old girl from St. Charles, Missouri in 1979.
+He stated that he abducted the girl from Jefferson Street near a college.
+Afterwards, he raped and stabbed the girl to death.
+Nathan claimed her remains were buried in a rural area of St. Charles County.
+The girl he described is presumed to be Tammy because she was the only girl with that description to disappear from the area in the late 1970s.

-The youth shelter that Tammy was staying in was just 4 blocks away from Linwood College on Jefferson Street.
-Nathan has not been charged with murdering Tammy and her body has never been found.
+Youth in Need was just four blocks away from Linwood College on Jefferson Street.
+This would corroborate his claim about snatching the girl near a college.
+To date, Nathan has not been charged with anything related Tammy and her body has never been located.
 Her disappearance remains unsolved.

 Investigating Agency